Using the points layer#

 Setting border or face color with a color cycle#

-Here we will set the border color of the markers with a color cycle on a property.
+Here we will set the border color of the markers with a color cycle on a feature.
 To do the same for a face color, substitute face_color for border_color in the example snippet below.

 viewer = napari.view_image(data.astronaut(), rgb=True)